Blurred path between rows of notatray boxes

 MNB x NotaTray®: Helping Hungary’s central bank achieve a leaner, more secure, and sustainable cash processing cycle

-NatWest x NotaTray®: Facilitating the automation of highspeed processing and enhanced sustainability
+National Westminster Bank x NotaTray®: Facilitating the automation of high¬-speed processing and enhanced sustainability

 With a goal of significantly increasing banknote processing efficiency through automation, the UK’s National Westminster Bank (NatWest) first embraced standardized NotaTrays back in 2017 when it upgraded its high-end banknote processing system to G+D’s BPS® M5 systems, complete with NotaTray® loading modules.

-As well as relieving operators from repetitive manual tasks, the 20-pocket BPS® M5, when combined with NotaTray®, also increased the speed of processing by 10%, allowing NatWest to attain an effective average throughput of up to 100,000 banknotes per hour for each BPS® M5 – a major value-add in a cash center that is dealing with mixed banknote qualities.
-Moreover, reusable NotaTrays have also helped raise sustainability levels as a result of a significant reduction of plastic waste, while fewer hands-on-cash points has cut the number of discrepancies.
+As well as relieving operators from repetitive manual tasks, the 20-pocket BPS® M5 when combined with NotaTray® also increased the speed of processing by 10%, allowing NatWest to attain an effective average throughput of up to 100,000 banknotes per hour for each BPS® M5 – a major value-add in a cash center that is dealing with mixed banknote qualities.

 Wolfgang Kneilmann